-Director of the Center for Dispute Resolution, Kenneth
+Director of the Center for Dispute Resolution,

-conflicts which include: community, grievance
+complex multi-party conflicts which include: community, grievance

 and workplace disputes, collective bargaining negotiations, organizational

-and school conflicts, sexual harassment and discrimination lawsuits, and
+and school conflicts, sexual harassment and discrimination lawsuits,

 conflict resolution systems for organizations.